Meniscus tear: Surgery, rehabilitation, costs

 Any regular strain on the knee joint can also weaken the menisci.
 Being overweight is therefore one of the main risk factors for a meniscus tear or meniscus degeneration (wear).
 A malalignment of the knee joint - due to, for example, being knock-kneed or bow-leggedness - can change the forces applied to the knee joint to cause parts of the menisci to degenerate faster.

-Even a prior cruciate ligament rupture strains the menisci - the cruciate ligaments centre the thigh- and shinbone in the knee.
+A prior cruciate ligament rupture strains the menisci. the cruciate ligaments center the femur and tibia in the knee.
 If a cruciate ligament is torn, all shear forces, acceleration forces and braking movements act directly on the menisci without being slowed down by the cruciate ligaments, which act like safety belts.

 When does a meniscus injury require surgery?